robertfausk/blog/posts/business-metrics.md

 - uses Prometheus, ES or several others as data source
 - provides dashboard
 - provides alerting
--- notification possible via webhooks
+  - notification possible via webhooks
--- make a call, send a sms etc.
+  - make a call, send a sms etc.
--- create a ticket in redmine
+  - create a ticket in redmine
-- allows easy setting of markers (e.g. for feature toggle on, deployment, DDOS attack, cache deleted, sent >10000 newsletter) -- deployment example: increased response time because there is more crawling from crawler.
+- allows easy setting of markers (e.g. for feature toggle on, deployment, DDOS attack, cache deleted, sent >10000 newsletter)
+  - deployment example: increased response time because there is more crawling from crawler.
 They crawl more cause there is a very low response time while page is in maintenance mode
 - markers can also be set via command in Slack
 - also usable with FritzBox via FritzBox exporter, e.g. https://github.com/ndecker/fritzbox_exporter
 - bounce rate at mails
 - easy extendable https://grafana.com/plugins
--- visualisation plugins
+  - visualisation plugins
--- data sources
+  - data sources
--- apps (also Zabbix)
+  - apps (also Zabbix)
 - provides easy filtering and dividing
 - examples:
--- divide app users by
+  - divide app users by
---- being google
+    - being google
---- being from client company
+    - being from client company
---- being from own company
+    - being from own company
---- being a bot (which can also be filtered and divided) -- "HTTP status code > 400 and only users"
+    - being a bot (which can also be filtered and divided)
+    - being screaming frog (https://www.screamingfrog.co.uk/seo-spider/ https://www.trafficmaxx.de/blog/seo/screaming-frog-fuer-einsteiger) crawler which can be bad configured like "do 5000 requests/s"
+  - "HTTP status code > 400 and only users"
--- top 5 errors
+  - top 5 errors
--- backend sessions and frontend sessions
+  - backend sessions and frontend sessions
--- google page speed
+  - google page speed
--- all you can think of which is measurable
+  - all you can think of which is measurable
 - practical hints:
--- connect mysql via replication or secured via iptables or at least basic auth -- also monitor min load (or other min values)
+  - connect mysql via replication or secured via iptables or at least basic auth
+  - also monitor min load (or other min values)
--- use twilio for calls (1$/month) or use FritzBox (free but more initial work load)
+  - use twilio for calls (1$/month) or use FritzBox (free but more initial work load)

 Concerning DSGVO:
 when used for stability of application then it's OK